Dr Laura Bainbridge

 Research interests

-I am currently the Principal Investigator on three externally funded projects:
+I am currently the Principal Investigator on two externally funded projects:

 - Project AL-V: Rethinking The ‘Alpha Victim’